Perfect game (baseball): In other leagues

 Four Puerto Rico pitchers combined for an 8-inning perfect game against Israel in the 2023 World Baseball Classic.
-Starter José De León recorded ten strikeouts in 5 2/3 innings, and three relievers recorded the remaining outs before the game ended early because of the mercy rule.
-It was ruled to not be a perfect game by the Elias Sports Bureau as they stipulate that a perfect game must last at least 9 innings.
-Puerto Rico international José De León stated at the time that "It's perfect for us".
+Starter José De León recorded ten strikeouts in 5 2/3 innings, and relievers Yacksel Rios, Edwin Diaz, and Duane Underwood Jr. recorded seven more outs before the game ended early because of the mercy rule.
+It was ruled to not be an official perfect game by the Elias Sports Bureau as they stipulate that a perfect game must last at least 9 innings.
+De León responded to this saying "It's perfect for us".